Nitasha Strait, Ph.D., M.Ed., MA, LMFT, CST

 My work is informed by interactions that I’ve had with past and current clients, professional training, and my collegiate teaching experiences at Temple University, Penn State University, and Rutgers University.
 My passion has always been to treat individuals, couples, and families through solace-oriented teaching.

-I pull from multiple therapy models (Gottman, EFT, IMAGO, IFS, and Attachment) and use a variety of different tools and techniques in our work together.
+I pull from multiple therapy models (Gottman, EFT, IMAGO, IFS, Attachment Theory, Gestalt, and Jungian Therapies) and use a variety of different tools and techniques in our work together.
 In the session, I aim to bring you that visceral experience of change.
 Outside our sessions, I might send you worksheets, podcasts, books, and anything else I come across that I think would help you get to where you want to go.
 It’s not unusual for me to reach out between sessions with the latest article I read or to send you a podcast as I’m halfway through it if I think it would benefit you.
 I’ve found that layering information (i.e., you experience it with me, and you hear it from a podcast, and you read it in a book, etc.) helps you to begin to connect to the change that you are seeking and makes it easier to have “aha” moments where things start to click for you.

 As a Certified Sex Therapist and a Licensed Marriage and Family Therapist with over a decade of training and experience, I’m confident that my support and guidance will help you obtain the change you want.
 I received my first Masters in Marriage and Family Therapy from La Salle University.
 I received my second Masters in Education and Ph.D. in Human Sexuality from Widener University.